in28minutes/java-technology-for-beginners/README.md

 # java-technology-for-beginners
-In my 15 years of designing and developing more than 100 java web applications, there are a number of terminologies, standards, frameworks, tools that I have used.
-I know how difficult it is for a beginner to understand them.
-And the business guys!
-So, this guide is to demystify these terms!
+In my 15 years of designing and developing more than 100 java web applications, I have learnt that we techies love coining new terminologies.
+They are great as I dont need to explain them each time but imagine the state of a beginning programmer or a tester or Business Analyst or your Product Owner.
+They hardly understand them.
+This guide is to demystify these terms creating videos!

 As I find time, I will create more videos.
 Request some patience :)

+If you have a great video for one of these which do not have a video attached, submit a pull request!

 ## Languages/Frameworks/Data Formats
 - Java